javierbg/ordinal-losses/README.md

     predicted_classes = loss.to_classes(probabilities)
 ```

-Notice that:

 * Your neural network should **not** perform any activation like softmax on the output.
 * You should **not** perform any pre-processing on the labels, such as one-hot encoding.
-* Losses may require different number of output neurons from your network.
-Therefore, it is necessary to ask them how many outputs are required, as in the example above.